taliah-hl/flutter-2dgame/readme.md

 ![alt text](/demo/eva-ani.png)

 ## Note ❕
-- The Unity project is currently non-runnable due to the absence of certain assets.
-These assets have been excluded from the repository due to copyright concerns.
+- The Unity project in this repository is non-runnable due to the absence of certain assets.
+These assets have been excluded from this repository due to copyright concerns.